Scoop has an Ethical Paywall

 First, thank you to all our newsagent subscribers and accredited professional organisations.
 This message is not addressed to you.

-The professional licence fees paid by Scoop's 140 accredited organisations are the reason Scoop remains online at the beginning of our seventh election campaign.
+The professional licence fees paid by Scoop's 140 accredited organisations are the reason Scoop remains online.
 90% of the costs of maintaining Scoop are now being met sustainably.
 This is good news.
-But as only 90% of our costs being met, we are not quite there yet.
+But with only 90% of our costs being met, we are not quite there yet.

-Like all news media Scoop has been seriously impacted by the news crisis, a crisis brought about by disruption to advertising markets, and driven by Google and Facebook.
-In September 2015 after 9 months of Operation Chrysalis Scoop became a charitably owned social enterprise as part of our effort to respond to this crisis.
+Like all news media Scoop has been seriously impacted by the news crisis, a crisis brought about by disruption to advertising markets.
+In September 2015 after nine months of Operation Chrysalis, Scoop became a charitably owned social enterprise as part of our effort to respond to this crisis.

-Generously supported by member donations Scoop has undergone a business transformation process.
-We needed to move away from our reliance on unreliable advertising revenue.
+With generous support from member donations Scoop has since undergone a complete business model transformation.
+We needed to move away from our reliance on fickle advertising revenue.
 Over a period of 2.5 years we have moved from 70% advertising funding, to 0% advertising funding.

 An Appeal For You To Take Action Today!